JacobGeoGeek/covid-19-visualisation-3D/README.md

 #### Description

-This little map was created in order to learn and understand the main concept of [p5.js](https://p5js.org/) and [mappa.js](https://mappa.js.org/) and also do the coding train challenge for the Hacktoberfest 2020
+This little map was created in order to learn and understand the main concept of [p5.js](https://p5js.org/) also do the coding train challenge for the Hacktoberfest 2020

 #### Data source: